-crawling systems.
-[25] It is held that such price-searching tools are often used in the field of e-commerce, in which it is relatively easy to compare prices with competitors.
+crawling systems.25 It is held that such price-searching tools are often used in the field of e-commerce, in which it is relatively easy to compare prices with competitors.

-Price-searching algorithms are algorithms for swiftly and automatically searching the prices of competitors, and compared to manual price searches, they enable prices to be searched more broadly and more easily.
+Price-searching algorithms are algorithms for swiftly and automatically searching the prices of competitors, and compared to manual price searches, they enable to search prices more broadly and more easily.